dcyphrd/hockey-tournament-webpage/README.md

 ## What's in this repo

 Each skill level gets **two pages**: a division header and a full tournament tracker.
+There's also a **winner banner** that can be added to either level's page after the championship game.

 | File | Purpose |
 |------|---------|